July 18, 2016

 When and where to go.
 Refer to the chart on Rusts website for the most strategic locations for bear viewing, from May through September.
 These are generally predictable because they are based on the salmon runs.

-You may want to plan this activity early in your trip because they may have to reschedule the day of the flight or return due to weather – and you won’t want to miss the experience.
+You may want to plan this activity early in your trip in case they have to reschedule the day of the flight or return due to weather – and you won’t want to miss the experience.

 Getting there.
 Rusts offers a courtesy van if you need transportation to/from the Anchorage airport or most Anchorage hotels.
 Otherwise, they are easy to locate near the airport.